 The child’s medical record reflects that he or she is up to date on the well-child screenings in accordance with the Medicaid periodicity schedule.

-NOTE: Service Delivery for recipients under the age of 21 includes the administration of required immunizations.
+NOTE: Service Delivery for beneficiaries under the age of 21 includes the administration of required immunizations.

 The medical encounter level of service must include at a minimum: